Seward & Kenai Fjords Dining and Nightlife

 Dining and Nightlife

 In an old railcar, this barbecue joint has personality and serves good “Q”.
 They do breakfast in addition to lunch.
 The servings are big, the quality is great — but the seating is limited (it’s in a railcar after all).
-On a nice day you can sit at tables outside, but if it’s rainy, you might want to get it to go.
+On a nice day you can sit at tables outside.
 Their pulled pork is excellent, but it’s all quality.
-Try the eggs benedict with crab for breakfast, or the hash.

 Overlooking the harbor, ocean and mountains, Ray’s is a local institution for seafood dinners.
 It’s popular with both fishermen and tourists, who want a good meal with a great view.
 And since the fishing boats unload right there on the dock, the seafood couldn’t be fresher.
 They serve halibut cheeks, red snapper, cod and salmon.
 It’s good seafood, cooked well, but the sides are average.
 The bar can get loud and crowded, but the dining area is… ...more